6135/StardewValley.ProfitCalculator/README.md

 - [ ] Add Support for different types of output. (i.e. Jelly, Wine, Juice, etc.)
 - [ ] Possibly add easer ways to add manual crops and seed prices maybe through a config menu or command.
 - [ ] Take into account farming level buffs.
+- [ ] Make API to allow other mods to add crops or Providers.